-If you want to remove a scene from the list, click to highlight the scene and press.
+If you want to remove a scene from the list, click to highlight the scene and press Command-Delete.
 The scene will disappear from the list and will not be included in the build.

 Enabling the Development Build checkbox on a player will enable Profiler functionality and also make the Autoconnect Profiler and Script Debugging options available.

 Further information about the Build Settings window can be found on the Build Settings page.